VertebrateResequencing/wr/.docs/nextflowstd/prompt.md

 - The shell wrapping uses `{ <script>; } > .nf-stdout 2> .nf-stderr` with no
   additional error handling — the group construct preserves the exit code.
-- During `--follow`, both stdout and stderr are displayed for newly completed jobs (same format: header + indented content).
+- During `--follow`, both stdout and stderr are displayed for newly completed jobs using the same shared formatter as `status --output`.
-- `--follow` uses the same multi-line formatting as `status --output` (header line, then 2-space-indented content below).
+- `--follow` uses the same inline-for-single-line and indented-for-multi-line formatting rules as `status --output`.
 - Files containing only whitespace are treated as empty and silently skipped.
 - Output from failed/buried jobs is also displayed, not just successful ones.
 - Process name comes from RepGroup via parseNextflowRepGroup(); instance index